InteractionDesignFoundation/handbook/development/library/back-end/conventions--php.md

 Reason: have robust API that do not allow developers to create objects with invalid state (e.g. missing parameter/dependency).
 A great video on this topic: [Marco Pivetta «Extremely defensive PHP»](https://youtu.be/Gl9td0zGLhw?t=1238)

-## Use domain logic methods instead of setters
+## Use domain-specific operations

-Similar to previous rule.
+Similar to the previous rule, instead of creating setters to modify model properties or directly modifying public properties, encapsulate the logic in domain-specific methods.
-Do not create a setter for each model property.
-Instead, encapsulate them around the domain logic.
+This way you can make sure that your models have valid/consistent state at all times.

 ```php
 // GOOD